Blue Mountains (New South Wales): Australian colonial history

 Between 1798 and 1813, many people explored various parts of the mountains, from the Bilpin Ridge to the southern regions, today the site of the Kanangra-Boyd National Park.
 Still, they did not find a definite route across the mountains.

 The 1813 crossing of the Blue Mountains by Gregory Blaxland, William Lawson and William Charles Wentworth is officially credited as the first successful European crossing.
 Blaxland set out with Lawson and Wentworth on 11 May 1813 and succeeded in crossing the mountains by 31 May.
 They ventured as far as to what is now Mount Blaxland, just west of Coxs River.

 In November 1813, Macquarie sent the surveyor George Evans on an expedition to confirm the apparent discoveries made by Blaxland and his party.
 He was also told to see if there existed enough arable land to justify settlement.
 The issue had become more urgent because the colony was in the grips of a drought.

 Evans and his party reached the Fish and Macquarie rivers, and the site of Bathurst.
 On 7 July 1814, construction of a road across the mountains was begun by William Cox.
 The work was at the behest of Governor Macquarie.
 30 convict labourers and 8 guards completed the road on 14 January 1815 after 27 weeks of hard work.

 Since the Blue Mountains are rich in coal and shale, mining for these resources began in Hartley Vale in 1865.
 J.B.
 North ran a shale mine in the Jamison Valley in the 19th century, and other operations were set up in several places.
 Locations for mining activities included the Jamison Valley, the upper Grose Valley, Newnes, Glen Davis and the Asgard Swamp area outside Mount Victoria.
 Shale mining failed in the long run because it was not profitable.

+In 2000, the Greater Blue Mountains Area, a vast area of wilderness in the Blue Mountains for its exceptional biodiversity, was enlisted by UNESCO and categorized itself as a natural World Heritage Site.

+On 18 July 2023, a proposal for a naming board in a dual Aboriginal name was discussed by the Geographical Names Board of New South Wales whether the Blue Mountains would be officially named Gulumada.